...so often the answer!

 The chiropractor is usually able to make a diagnosis based on the history and the signs and symptoms of the condition.

-Sometimes, especially if the problem is long standing, if you have reached a certain age or if there is anything in your medical history to indicate it we may take an x-ray of the pelvis.
+Sometimes, especially if the problem is long-standing, if you have reached a certain age or if there is anything in your medical history to indicate it we may take an x-ray of the pelvis.

 You cannot diagnose a sacroiliac joint sprain on an x-ray, CT or MRI scans alone.
-The diagnosis is made on the clinical findings - but the x-ray may help to rule out other causes and in some cases help the chiropractor determine which type of treatment is most appropriate.
+The diagnosis is made on the clinical findings - but the x-ray may help to rule out other causes and in some cases help the chiropractor determine which type of chiropractic treatment is most appropriate.
 It can help to rule out underlying inflammatory conditions, sacroiliitis, such as Ankylosing spondylitis.

 The initial healing time for a damaged ligament and muscles is between 4-6 weeks, but it ca take months before they have healed properly.